 Okay.
 Uh, in memory distributed processing, which is a patented technology.
 Yeah.
 The enables you to, uh, have the SQL based processing happening across the cluster and intelligently route things across the cluster and join things with this distributed cash and handle a full tolerance and exactly once processing, um, with rollback and recovery, uh, that enables you to scale the applications and also trust that they’re going to work and pick up where they left off.
 If you know, for example, you’ve lost the entire cluster.
 Um, so these are some key things that we’ve added in and on top of that kind of UI and dashboard builder, they, as we mentioned, you rarely get from open source.

 We are recognized by the industry for doing a lot of innovative, innovative work, both on kind of streaming analytics and on Iot.
 And also a great place to work and we’re very happy about that one.
 Just very quickly, um, drill down into a couple of these customer stories.
-No, we have a customer who’s built out a, a anti-piracy solution.
-Um, it’s useful, um, video fees, et Cetera, and the media customers and enables kind of real time monitoring of the usage of a feeds media and correlates multiple logs in real time.
-It’ll just to identify, uh, is a really a subscriber or not.
+No, we have a customer who’s built out an anti-piracy solution.
+Um, it’s useful, um, video feeds, etc, and the media customers and enables kind of real time monitoring of the usage of a feeds media and correlates multiple logs in real time.
+It’ll just to identify is a really a subscriber or not.
 And why did they choose us?
 Well, they looked at a number of different open source log analytics products.
-Um, and they, they had some concerns about the amount of people that it would involve to maintain it.
-Um, they estimated that if they hadn’t used that platform, they would have had to have triple the size of the team, uh, to actually do the development and ongoingly maintain and keep the platform up to date.
+They had some concerns about the amount of people that it would involve to maintain it.
+They estimated that if they hadn’t used that platform, they would have had to have triple the size of the team to actually do the development and ongoingly maintain and keep the platform up to date.

 And if you get an alert, security analysts will have to manually fill down and correlate and look at, um, what else is happening.
 So if you get a port scan from a certain IP address, what else is that IP address doing?
 And they’d have to manually correlate and look across the whole bunch of different mugs.
 So they’re using our platform to pre correlate across all the logs and identify things, uh, have activity in more than one place or with certain rules around that that enabled them to identify high priority potential threats and act on those much more quickly, uh, reduced the amount of time that you have to spend looking at data because we would pre correlate all the data.
 I’m a really enables him to pretty quickly see everything that they need in order to make decisions.
 And they chose us.
 Um, cause they, they, you try things before they built a python application that did things with a four hour window, so it was four hours behind.